cavo789/blog/blog/XXX/python-pandas-merge/index.md

 Without using Pandas, the common approach is to load the files one by one into Excel.
 To create formulas such as `vlookup` between each `sheet` and to create a new `sheet` which will include the values found, but this only works when the same record is found in several files.

 How do you deal with cases where a record has been added?
-You'd have to make an `append` in the `sheet` that merges everything together and ... ouch, that complicates things, doesn't it?
+You'd have to make an `append` in the `sheet` that merges everything together and ...
+One way would be to append all records in one global sheet (and add a column year) then use a pivot feature to ... ouch, that complicates things, doesn't it?

 Now let's imagine CSV files that aren't 10 rows long but are each over a million rows long.
 Loading 5 files (2020 to 2024) means loading more than 5 million rows and having an `sheet` which will contain the merge and which will also contain at least 1 million rows.